puzpuzpuz/xsync/README.md

 )
 ```

-*Note for v1 users*: v1 support is discontinued, so please upgrade to v3.
+*Note for v1 and v2 users*: v1 and v2 support is discontinued, so please upgrade to v3.
 While the API has some breaking changes, the migration should be trivial.

 ### Counter